-People typically have diabetes for 7 to 10 years before it is even diagnosed, and by that time it will often have begun to set off grievous consequences.
+People typically have diabetes for 7-10 years before it is even diagnosed, and by that time it will often have begun to set off a series of grievous consequences.

 Many of the chronic problems related to diabetes arise from damage to the blood vessels.
 Among the disorders that plague diabetics are vision loss or blindness.

 Other maladies include infection and gangrene — which sometimes require limb amputation — kidney failure, heart disease and stroke.